UCF Knights women's basketball: History

 UCF first competed in AIAW during the 1977–78 season as a Division II team.
 During the 1979–80 season, the Knights had a record of 23–9 and won the AIAW D–II Small College Florida State Championship.
 Although the college was a member of the Sunshine State Conference, it did not organize a women's basketball team within the conference until 1981.
 They moved up to AIAW Division I in 1981–82, the last year of AIAW, and advanced to the Division I Tournament quarterfinals.

 They moved to the NCAA during the 1982–83 season, initially in Division II, along with the rest of the Sunshine State Conference.
 They were promoted to Division I during 1984–85 season.
 During the three years the team played in the Sunshine State Conference, the Knights won both the conference regular season title and the tournament title every year.
 During their first year in NCAA Division I, they had a 20–10 record, but were not given a tournament bid since they were a non-conference team that year.

-The team would struggle in Division I New South Women's Athletic Conference (NSWAC) until 1990.
+The team struggled in Division I New South Women's Athletic Conference (NSWAC) until 1990.
 After playing in the American South Conference in 1990–91 season, which merged into the Sun Belt Conference soon after, the team landed in the Trans-American Athletic Conference (TAAC) during 1992–93 season.
 In 1995–96 season, the Knights surprised everybody by winning the TAAC Tournament, and making their first appearance in the NCAA women's basketball tournament (though they were eliminated in the first round).

 In 1996–97 season, UCF hired Lynn Bria as their women's basketball head coach, and the team began to see more success.
 During the 1998–99 season, the Knights finally won the TAAC regular season title with a 13–3 record and the Conference tournament, allowing the team to enter the NCAA Tournament a second time.
 After their NCAA Tournament ouster, Bria was replaced as head coach by Gail Striegler.

 After two years of struggling, Striegler put together a string of four winning seasons in what had become the Atlantic Sun Conference in the 2001–02 season.
 The team won the Atlantic Sun regular season title in 2002–03 and 2004–05, but failed to win the Conference tournament, and thus never played in the NCAA Tournament during those years.